SkillsFundingAgency/das-shared-packages/SFA.DAS.GovUK.Auth/README.md

 When the `RequestedUserInfoClaims` are present in the extended configuration the sample site will prompt for a JSON file to be uploaded during a login which uses the StubAuth, the files in https://github.com/SkillsFundingAgency/das-shared-packages/blob/master/SFA.DAS.GovUk.Auth.Samples/SFA.DAS.GovUK.SampleSite/Verify are example JSON files which can be uploaded.

+The sample site's stub sign-in page previews the supported identity attributes from the selected JSON file before the form is submitted.
+The preview is performed in the browser only.
+The server still validates and deserializes the uploaded file when the user signs in.

 To sign out the `SignOut` action result should be called, passing the `CookieAuthenticationDefaults.AuthenticationScheme` as the authentication scheme to sign out from.
 If using the redis cache session store this will end the session.